 This topic explains how to link a database to Mercurial.

-Before linking a database to Mercurial, ensure you have Mercurial client installed.
+Before linking a database to Mercurial, make sure you have Mercurial client installed.

-Point to Source Control, and then click Link database to source control… on the shortcut menu.
+2. Point to Source Control, and then click Link database to Source Control… on the shortcut menu.

 The Link Database To Source Control wizard opens.